daveshanley/quobix.com/content/articles/experience-engineering/index.md

 hero: "images/hero-images/experience-engineering.png"
 heroSVG: "images/hero-images/experience-engineering.svg"
 heroTitle: "When it's so easy to use, you don't even know it exists."
-heroAlt: "UX, UI and DX"
+heroAlt: "UX, UI and DX are all a part of experience engineering"
-resources:
-- name: gui
-  src: images/gui.jpg
-  title: Graphical User Interface (GUI)
 ---

 ## What is Experience Engineering?